ccfontes/eg/README.md

 ```
 Now use `eg`, `ge`, `ge` anywhere you want to create new tests!

-PS - Only Clojure supports this functionality.
+PS - This functionality is only supported in Clojure.

 When writing the assertion, *don't cares* enable us to spend less time doing fillers, and the reader is able to better understand the focus
 of the assertion.